 Video 3: Making an Alkaline pH Protein Smoothie

 So much of the info that we read and watch about natural health, nutrition and healthy living has got that slant towards weight loss.
-I am to blame here too, I accept that.
-I’ve got a whole Alkaline Weight Loss Course!
+It’s natural that there would be this constant focus or bias towards weight loss.

-So I repeat – the alkaline diet is designed to get you to your optimum natural weight.
+So I repeat – my approach to health, my alkaline-based protocol is designed to get you to your optimum natural weight.

 MAINTAINING WEIGHT WITH THE ALKALINE DIET